neelsmith/latin-corpus/guide/querying/morphology/index.md

 val perfectOrImperfect = hyginus.tokens.filter(t => t.orMorphMatches(Vector(MorphologicalValue.perfect, MorphologicalValue.imperfect)))
 ```

-(And they are legion: almost 3600.)
+(And they are legion: more than 3600.)
 ```scala mdoc
 perfectOrImperfect.size
 ```